sergiooramas/elvis/README.md

 # ELVIS (Entity Linking Voting and Integration System)
 Framework to homogenize and combine the output of different entity linking tools, using the level of agreement between different tools as a confidence score.
+It acts as a python wrapper for different Entity Linking systems.

-You can run different Entity Linking tools (e.g. Tagme, Babelfy, DBpeida-Spotlight) from the same script and then convert the ouput fo the different systems into a uniform format.
+You can run different Entity Linking tools (e.g. Tagme, Babelfy, DBpeida-Spotlight) from the same script and then convert the ouput fo the different systems into a uniform format (ELVIS format).
 Then, you can combine the information from the different systems into a unique output where the number of tools that agree on the identification of entities is used as a confidence score.
+In addition, you can convert ELVIS format to NIF format and XML format that can be loaded in GATE.

 The system does a batch process on a folder of text files. run_entity_linking.py runs a specific entity linking tool on every text file.
 For each text file, it tokenizes the text and run the entity linking tool with the whole text.
 Then entities are splitted in sentences in the output files.
 There is one output file for each input text file.